Is Tijuana Safe? Travel Tips & Areas To Avoid in 2023

 Is Tijuana Safe To Visit?

 No, Tijuana is not safe by any measure.
 Tijuana is consistently ranked as the most dangerous city in Mexico and one of the most violent cities in the world with a rate of 105 intentional homicides per 100,000 residents in 2022 (SESNSP).
-The homicide rate, human trafficking, cheap drugs, armed robbery, and organized car theft all contribute to the overall poor perception of safety.
+The homicide rate, human trafficking, cheap drugs, armed robbery, organized car theft, and an ecological disaster all contribute to the overall poor perception of safety.

 But that doesn’t mean you should not go.
-With a little bit of research and preparation, it is possible to avoid drug-related violence and have a safe trip.
+With a little bit of research and preparation, it is possible to avoid problems and have a safe trip.
 Taking some basic precautions will help travelers explore this fun city.

 Taking a little time to familiarize yourself with the most common criminal activity in Tijuana could save you from losing a cell phone, having your car broken into, or falling for common scams.
 Prevention is the most important factor when it comes to safety.